 Statement of Interest: Relevant to membership of the GNSO Group.
 A written statement made by a Relevant Party that provides a declaration of direct and indirect interests that may affect, or be perceived to affect, the Relevant Party's judgment, on any matters to be considered by the GNSO Group.

 Disclosure of Interest: Relevant to a specific issue at a specific time.
-A written statement made by a Relevant Party of direct and indirect interests that may be commercial (e.g. monetary payment) or non-commercial (e.g. non-tangible benefit such as publicity, political or academic visibility) and may affect, or be perceived to affect, the Relevant Party's judgment on a specific issue.
+A statement made by a Relevant Party of direct and indirect interests that may be commercial (e.g. monetary payment) or non-commercial (e.g. non-tangible benefit such as publicity, political or academic visibility) and may affect, or be perceived to affect, the Relevant Party's judgment on a specific issue.

+Explanation: Fairly self explanatory in that the GCOT does not desire for Disclosure’s to be written.
+Disclosures of Interest only take on a written form upon the relevant party updating their statement of interest as applicable.

 5.2 Policy